Racibórz – castle and St Thomas’ chapel

 After the death of Prince John II the Iron in 1424, Racibórz was ruled by his widow, Princess Helen, and then by her sons, Wenceslaus and Nicholas, who divided the inheritance in 1437.
 Racibórz then passed to Wenceslaus and his descendants.
 The last of them, Valentine, died childless as a disabled bachelor in 1521, thanks to which the castle returned to the rule of the Piast dynasty, specifically the last ruler of the Opole line, John II the Good.
 After the death of Prince John II the Good in 1532, the duchy and the castle passed directly to the Czech rulers, and then as a pledge to the rule of George Hohenzollern, who founded a brewery in the castle.

 In 1609, the castle estate was purchased by the von Metti family, who commissioned the renovation and expansion of the already dilapidated castle.
 Unfortunately, in 1637, just after the renovation was completed, a fire broke out in the town and was then moved to the other side of the Oder to the castle.
 A few years later, the ruined building was bought by the Opersdorff family and renovated before 1644.
 It remained in their hands until 1712.
 In the 19th century, the castle’s malt house and brewery were expanded, which significantly distorted the original appearance of the castle.
-Additionally, in 1945, during the war, the historic building burned down.
+The chapel of St. Thomas was also repaired before 1852 in the neo-Gothic style, although a fire in the castle had already led to the collapse of part of its vault in 1858.
+The chapel was renovated, along with the construction of a gallery and the insertion of new window traceries, in the 1870s.
+In 1945, during the war, the historic buildings of the castle burned down.

 Architecture